System design interview guide

 Redis CPU pegged, 429 mix looks “normal”

-What good teams do — Shard counters (user:123:shard:k mod N) and sum approximate quota; switch to probabilistic structures where exactness is optional; route worst actors to a stricter pool with hard caps and its own Redis cluster.
-Profile Lua like application code.
+What good teams do — Shard counters (user:123:shard:k); probabilistic structures when exactness is optional; isolate worst tenants on dedicated Redis.
+Profile Lua like app code.

 Legitimate users throttled right after a deploy

-What good teams do — Canary policies per route and tenant; monitor distribution of X-RateLimit-Remaining, not just 429 count; synthetic probes on critical keys post-deploy.
-Runbooks for instant rollback of limiter config without full app rollback when possible.
+What good teams do — Canary policies per route; watch X-RateLimit-Remaining distribution; synthetic probes on critical keys post-deploy.

 Gateway queues grow while Redis “healthy”